 Did You Actually Believe?: In "The Rat Race", Gregson asks Holmes whether he honestly thought Gregson didn't know about Holmes' past as a drug addict.
 Gregson knew all along; he was waiting for Holmes to open up.

-The Dog Was the Mastermind: In the third episode "Child Predator" while Adam Kemper was abducted, he used his greater intelligence to manipulate his abductor into a submissive relationship and then had him continue abducting children just to see the parents squirm at press conferences.
+In "Child Predator" while Adam Kemper was abducted, he used his greater intelligence to manipulate his abductor into a submissive relationship and then had him continue abducting children just to see the parents squirm at press conferences.

 In "One Way To Get Off", the copycat is the son of the original serial killer and spends most of the episode completely off Sherlock's radar.
 The only reason Sherlock is able to identify him at all is because he happens to run into him while pursuing a completely different lead.

-Ep 3: "Child Predator."
+"Child Predator".
 Holmes was after a serial killer who targeted on children.
 The killer is a child who IS a predator.